What is Test Scenario in Software Testing (Examples)

 Test Scenarios are created for the following reasons,

-• They serve as a quick tool to determine the testing work effort and accordingly create a proposal for the client or organize the workforce.
+• They serve as a quick tool to determine the testing work effort and, accordingly, create a proposal for the client or organize the workforce.

 • They help determine the most important end-to-end transactions or the real use of the software applications.

-When not create Test Scenario?
+When not to create a Test Scenario?

 Test Scenarios may not be created when

-• Projects that follow Agile Methodology like Scrum, Kanban may not create Test Scenarios.
+• Projects that follow Agile Methodology, like Scrum, Kanban, may not create Test Scenarios.

 How to Write Test Scenarios